DimensionDev/qualification/README.md

 ## Overview

 Smart contract interface `IQLF` ([source code](https://github.com/DimensionDev/InitialTwitterOffering/blob/master/contracts/IQLF.sol)) is introduced to provide an API `logQualified()` that takes an address as input and returns a boolean indicating if the given address is qualified.
 If a user is not qualified, the `ITO main smart contract` will stop this user from participating an ITO(reverting a transaction).
 Customized `qualification contract` **SHOULD** implement contract `IQLF`.
 The deployed `qualification contract` address is required when a new ITO pool is created.
+Example: Ethereum mainnet [transaction](https://etherscan.io/tx/0xe27452456bdaa0e0dfdb099c5d8d94a15dd56d43568c80b479ad3018788783f8).

 `LuckyDraw qualification smart contract`([source code](https://github.com/DimensionDev/qualification/blob/master/contracts/qualification_luckydraw.sol)) is an `IQLF` implementation example. `LuckyDraw qualification smart contract` is able to validate a variety of parameters(can be customized) during an ITO smart contract transaction:
 - start time: the transaction will revert if `block.timestamp` is earlier than `start time`